jeffpar/pcjs.v1/_posts/2016-11-13-curious-pdp-11-features.md

 permalink: /blog/2016/11/13/
 ---

-Last week, I ran PDPjs through a series of early DEC PDP-11 diagnostic tests on paper tape.
+Last week, I ran PDPjs through a series of early DEC [PDP-11 Paper Tape Diagnostics](/apps/pdp11/tapes/diags/).
 These tests were originally released in 1970 and are documented in such DEC publications as the [MAINDEC USER REFERENCE MANUAL](http://archive.pcjs.org/pubs/dec/pdp11/diags/MAINDEC_User_Reference_Manual_Oct73.pdf) (October 1973).